-- What impact does all this have? - Where do you think you are heading as an action researcher? - Where do you want to be?
+- What impact does your education have? - Where do you think you are heading? - Where do you want to be?
 Is it the same place? - What could you change to make it different? - What do you need to do to keep it on track?